PTUA logo

 In 1999, a survey by Western Australia's Department of Transport showed 87% support for diverting funds from new roads to public transport, walking and cycling, and even a majority of those who did not support this still recognised the need for increased public transport usage and decreasing car usage.

-And little has changed since then: in March 2007, ABC Science's Road to 2050 project surveyed its online audience on preferred ways to reduce greenhouse emissions by 60% by 2050 (the original 'Rudd target').
+Likewise, in March 2007 ABC Science’s Road to 2050 project surveyed its online audience on preferred ways to reduce greenhouse emissions.
 Once again, the most popular suggestion was to increase public transport and discourage private car use.
-(This is despite our political leaders focussing almost exclusively on electricity generation and not transport in their responses to the climate change threat.)
+(This is despite political leaders focussing almost exclusively on electricity generation and not transport in their responses to the climate change threat.)
 In the leadup to the 2007 Federal election, an ACF survey found that two-thirds of people in Sydney would prefer that the budget surplus be spent on public transport ahead of tax cuts.

 This state of affairs has many parallels.
 Most of us drink alcohol, derive a great deal of enjoyment from it, and relish our freedom to do so.
-At the same time, we are aware of the harm that results from excessive alcohol consumption, and keep an eye on how much we drink.
+At the same time, we are aware of the harm that results from excessive alcohol consumption, take a dim view of its public manifestations, and keep an eye on how much we drink.
 Importantly, we also understand the need for government intervention in support of responsible drinking.
-Perhaps the message that comes from these forums and surveys is that Australians see the need to 'use cars in moderation' - though so many of us aren't able to keep our car use down, because of the lack of alternatives.
+Perhaps the message that comes from these forums and surveys is that Australians see the need to ‘use cars in moderation’ – though so many of us aren’t able to keep our car use down, because of the lack of alternatives.